The Best Dive Bars in New Orleans

-The granddaddy dive of them all -- this French Quarter bar is insanely popular throughout the year, it still very much keeps its dive ethos and aesthetics.
-It’s this mystical, magical paradox that makes the Chart Room so special...
-Along with surly (but with hearts of gold) bartenders, cheap drinks, and shots, shots, shots.
+Welcome to the granddaddy dive of them all.
+While this French Quarter bar is insanely popular throughout the year, it still very much keeps its dive ethos and aesthetics.
+It’s this mystical, magical paradox that makes the Chart Room so special, along with surly bartenders (with hearts of gold, of course), cheap drinks, shots, and more shots.

-Everyday is Christmas at Snake & Jake’s, if your Christmases consist of drinking cheap bourbon until 5am.
-Barely more than a shack, the low ceilings and sketchy construction are mitigated by the fact that it’s super dark inside, lit only by Christmas lights (what you can’t see can’t hurt you right?).
-Enjoy some $2 Schlitz beer with your shots, and for the love of all that is holy, do NOT sit on the couch.
+Every day is Christmas at Snake & Jake’s, if your Christmases consist of drinking cheap bourbon until 5am.
+Barely more than a shack, the bar has low ceilings and sketchy construction, mitigated by the fact that it’s super dark inside, lit only by Christmas lights (what you can’t see can’t hurt you, right?).
+Enjoy some $2 Schlitz beer with your shots, and for the love of all that is holy, do not sit on the couch.

 Melvin’s is perfect for when you need to chill out from the scenes happening at the Hi-Ho, Kajun’s, Siberia, or the Allways Lounge.
 Or whatever else those crazy Marigny kids are up to.
 Just duck in there and hang out.
-It’s friendly, it’s mellow, and it’s a favorite of several local musicians.
+It’s friendly, mellow, and a favorite of several local musicians.
 Also, there’s a number of great drunk food offerings just down the street on St. Claude Avenue, so it’s easy enough to pair your cheap booze with cheap, greasy eats.

-Enjoy the dim lighting and stiff drinks of this neighborhood hole in the wall in the uptown neighborhood of Touro.
+Enjoy the dim lighting and stiff drinks of this neighborhood hole in the wall in the Uptown neighborhood of Touro.
 It’s a perfect respite from Mardi Gras parade crowds, with a staple crew of locals inside at any given time, and two well-worn pool tables to play a few rounds.
 Also, the $5 half-pitcher of Budweiser is cheaper than an actual six-pack, so really, what’s the point in going anywhere else?

-A 24-hour joint in the Decatur St Dive Zone along with The Abbey, Aunt Tiki doesn’t have any tiki drinks, much to the chagrin of the new tiki fanatics that stumble in here between stops at Latitude 29 and Cane & Table.
+A 24-hour joint in the Decatur Street dive zone along with The Abbey, Aunt Tiki doesn’t have any tiki drinks, much to the chagrin of the new any tropical fanatics that stumble in here between stops at Latitude 29 and Cane & Table.
 The Halloween decor is helpful in destroying that illusion, though.
 Kinda sketchy, but very friendly, Aunt Tiki makes a strong crossover as one of New Orleans’ Bad Decision Bars.

-Things got real a few years ago when Ms. Mae sold her stake of this iconic dive to the owner of the building and drink prices doubled from $1 to $2.
+Back in 2010, the late and legendary Ms. Mae sold her stake of this iconic dive to the owner of the building and drink prices doubled from $1 to $2.
 However, it’s still the cheapest bar in town, and anyone can put that to the test at any time of the day or night; seriously, go ask about the 24-hour challenge, in which you have to drink at least one drink an hour for 24 consecutive hours.
-Be warned: if you pass out, you may end up on “Ms. Mae’s Wall of Shame.”
+Be warned: If you pass out, you may end up on “Ms. Mae’s Wall of Shame.”

-Formerly Chuck’s Sports Bar, this spot is open “damn near 24 hours,” according to a sign out front, which is a rarity in the CBD, where most of the action takes place in the 9-5 world -- though despite that, and the fact that it now takes credit cards (!), it still keeps the suits away.
+Formerly Chuck’s Sports Bar, this spot is open “damn near 24 hours,” according to a sign out front, which is a rarity in the CBD where most of the action takes place in the 9-5 world.
+Despite that, and the fact that it now takes credit cards (!), it still keeps the suits away.

 Sign up here for our daily New Orleans email and be the first to get all the food/drink/fun in the Big Easy.